Thinking about your New Year's resolutions? We can help!

 - chest infections, including pneumonia.

-You can lower your risk of getting ill by doing simple things like washing your hands regularly and airing out your home where possible.
-Find out more ways to protect yourself against colds and flu.
+You can lower your risk of getting ill by doing simple things like washing your hands regularly and opening windows in your home where possible.
+Try to make sure you only meet people in places that are well-ventilated so that viruses don’t build up in the air.

 Get your winter vaccines